-Backdoors not only provide a disguised point of entry for hackers, but can also offer a number of strategies for intrusion.
+Backdoors not only provide a disguised point of entry for hackers but can also offer a number of strategies for the intrusion.
 Trend Micro’s report noted that these include:

 Port binding: Utilized before firewalls were commonplace, port binding involves specific information configurations to reveal where and how messages are transmitted and delivered within the network.

 Connect-back: Once firewalls were put in place on many networks, hackers began using the connect-back approach, where backdoors are leveraged to connect the targeted systems to cybercriminals’ C&C server systems.
 This also allows for a reverse connection from the servers to the victim platform through ports not under firewall protection.

 Connect availability use: This strategy involves the use of several malware samples to not only breach the network but remain there undetected for long periods of time.
 This extends the window hackers have to steal sensitive data from the target.
 The first malware, or “first-line backdoor,” serves as a platform to download the second sample, the “second-line backdoor,” which performs the actual theft of information.

 Legitimate platform abuse: The report noted that abusing legitimate platforms has become more common especially as hackers must now work harder to side-step security systems.
 Within this strategy, cybercriminals abuse a valid platform – like a blog, for example – and utilize it for the storage of C&C server data.